javlocan/neovim/README.md

 # my personal config forked from TJ's kickstart

+heavily tailored to myself

+## good for

+- rust development
+- navigation with telescope and marks (grapple tags)
+- debugging with trouble

+## needs

-needs nightly build of neovim, at least v0.10 for inline hints
+- nightly build of neovim, at least v0.10 for inline hints

-todo:
-refactor config arount locality of behaviour
-!!
-MASON WINDOW IS NOT SHOWING, ITS LIKE BEHIND --debug
+- rust-analyzer ```rustup component add rust-analyzer```

+## doing rn

+[ ] lualine-grapple-integration